dotnsf/matchbo/README.md

 You can **NOT** use &#x2260;("not-equal") symbol.
 You can use only following numbers and symbols in your answer.

+You can check AI-generated quizs at https://dotnsf.github.io/matchbo?alpha=1

 You can customize minor rules at https://dotnsf.github.io/matchbo?beta=1

+You can check **daily** quizs at https://dotnsf.github.io/matchbo?gamma=1

 ### Numbers